GodotVR/godot-xr-template/README.md

 # Godot XR Template

-This repository contains a template Godot project for building a simple VR game.
+This branch contains an example of a toy gun game implemented with the template.

 # Assets